This week I want to give you another review of a WordPress plugin I recently discovered.

 - Use ZeroBounce to help you increase email opt-in conversions.

 - Redirect visitors to products and services you promote as an affiliate to increase earnings, redirect from your individual review posts, redirect them to your own product pages.

-Please note that the image below is a clickable, containing my affiliate link.
-This means should you purchase a copy of Zero Bounce using my affiliate link I will be paid a small commission at no additional cost to you!
+Affiliate Disclaimer: Please note that the image below is a clickable image containing my affiliate link.
+This means should you purchase a copy of Zero Bounce using my affiliate link I will be paid a small commission but at no additional cost to you!

-I hope you’ve enjoyed this little review of the Zero Bounce plugin, if you already have this plugin do let me know your thoughts and how you’re getting on with it.
-If you don’t have it, hope you’ll give it a try.
+OK, so I hope you’ve enjoyed this little review of the Zero Bounce plugin.
+If you already have this plugin do let me know your thoughts and how you’re getting on with it.
+If you don’t have it, I do hope you’ll give it a try.

 1. Easy Social Share Buttons Plugin Review: Is This The Best WordPress Social Sharing Plugin?